 Best quiet mechanical keyboard for the office 2016

 The clicking and clacking of a mechanical keyboard can be music to your ears – but more than likely, the non mechanical keyboard enthusiast at your work place won’t hear it that way.
 What sounds like fine engineering and delightful audio feedback to you may sound like annoying chatter to your office coworkers.
+Some of the best keyboards on the market are pretty quiet, but even they might have some competition from models in this article.

 The last thing you want to do is drop $150+ on a new mechanical keyboard to bring into work, only to be banned from using it due to complaints.
 To help you avoid the drama, we’re going to give you a guide to finding an office-friendly mechanical keyboard!